 - Speaking part: The Speaking test is a 3-part interview, done with the examiner.
 This part of the test requires you to do a self-introduction, speak on a particular topic for 1-2 minutes (with a preparation time of one minute), and engage in a discussion with the examiner on the topic you talked about.
 In total, this part might take you 11-14 minutes.

-- Writing part: Whether it is about IELTS Academic or General Training version, the writing part of the test contains two writing tasks, which need to be completed within an aggregate period of one hour.
-The Academic version of the test requires you to use a formal style of writing, and the General Training version calls for a more casual and personal style of diction.
+- Writing part: Whether it is about the Academic or General Training version, the writing part of the test contains two writing tasks, which need to be completed within an aggregate period of one hour.
+The Academic version of the test requires you to use a formal style of writing and the General Training version calls for a more casual and personal style of diction.

-For more about IELTS sections, you might refer to the official IELTS site (http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf ) or the British Council website (http://www.britishcouncil.org/taiwan-exams-ielts-test-format.htm).
+For more about this sections, you might refer to the official IELTS site (http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf ) or the British Council website (http://www.britishcouncil.org/taiwan-exams-ielts-test-format.htm).